🏠

 Shop The Look:

-3. Weathered white TV console with black iron hardware
+3. Weathered white TV console black iron hardware

-8. White sheer curtains with black metal rods
+8. White sheer curtains black metal curtain rods

-9. Black-framed nautical art prints or vintage oar wall decor
+9. Black framed nautical art prints wall decor

 DIY Paint Transformation